-SECTION 11. a.
-Failure to verify entries by the stipulated deadline will result in disqualification from a tournament.
-Contestants thereafter failing to make verified weight will not be allowed to participate in another weight classification.
+SECTION 15. a.
+Failure to verify entries by the stipulated deadline may result in disqualification from a tournament.
+Contestants thereafter failing to make verified weight may not be allowed to participate in another weight classification.

 b.
-Contestants will be allowed a maximum of five (5) minutes to appear ready to compete at the specified mat.
-Failure to appear will result in forfeit to opponent.
+Contestants may be allowed a maximum of five (5) minutes to appear ready to compete at the specified mat.
+Failure to appear may result in forfeit to opponent.